How does Coronavirus/covid-19 affect you?

 Following the Danish government's decision to partially close the border, Skånetrafiken have reduced the trafic over Öresund Bridge.
 From the 8th June, there will be three trains an hour to and from Denmark during the day.
 Border controls will be conducted at Copenhagen Airport.
 The train will continue from the airport to Copenhagen central after the passengers have gone through the border control.

-If you are traveling from Copenhagen Airport further into Denmark, you are required to have a seat ticket.
-The ticket is free and can be acquired in the DSB app or in DSB vending machines.
+If you are traveling from Copenhagen Airport further into Denmark, you might be required to reserve a seat.

 Ferry connections between Helsingør and Helsingborg